swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 ![](./images/cell_qc_plot.png)

 6. If you are happy with the filtering thresholds, you can launch the next workflow, **scRNAseq QC to Basic Processing** to do some routine single cell calculations.
-It only asks for the filtered AnnData Object (typically the last AnnData in your history, with a name ending in ‘Filtered Cells AnnData’.)
+It only asks for the filtered AnnData Object (typically the last AnnData in you history, which may be named something like 'scanpy scrublet on data x')

 ![launch basic processing](./images/screen_qc_to_basic_processing_launch.png)